 Boreal College

-Open since 1995, Sudbury-based College Boréal is Ontario’s youngest college of applied arts and technology and one of just two publicly funded francophone colleges in the entire province.
-Boréal operates 37 sites including eight campuses in 27 Ontario communities.
-Courses are delivered in French and offered on campuses in Sudbury, Hearst, Kapuskasing, Nipissing, Timmins, Toronto, and Windsor, as well as at smaller learning centres throughout the province.
+Founded in 1995, Collège Boréal is Ontario’s youngest College of Applied Arts and Technology and one of only two publicly funded francophone colleges in the province.
+Its main campus is in Sudbury, and Boréal operates a broad regional network with more than 35 locations, including eight main campuses serving 27 Ontario communities.
+Programs are delivered in French at campuses in Sudbury, Hearst, Kapuskasing, Nipissing, Timmins, Toronto, and Windsor, along with smaller learning centres across the province.

 What Students Are Saying